gsato-git/Final-Project/index.md

 ![image](https://github.com/gsato-git/Final-Project/blob/plots/Nino4_composits_pi.png?raw=true)
 Fig 2 Composits of El Nino and La Nina months in piControl

 Fig 3 shows the linear regression analysis between each index and the global SST anomalies in piControl.
-All of indices show there are strong positive correlations with SST anomalies along the equatorial Pacific in both El Nino and La Nina events.
-Thus, it means that when each of index show El Nino (La Nina) events, there are also warm (cold) SST anomalies along the equatorial Pacific.
-Conversely, all of indices show negative correlations with the Maritime Continents SST anomalies.
+All of the indices show there are strong positive correlations with SST anomalies along the equatorial Pacific in both El Nino and La Nina events.
+Thus, it means that when each index shows El Nino (La Nina) events, there are also warm (cold) SST anomalies along the equatorial Pacific.
+Conversely, all of the indices show negative correlations with the Maritime Continents SST anomalies.
 There are 2 pairs among the indices in terms of the correlation distribution.
 Nino1+2 and Nino4 show similar patterns, while Nino3 and Nino3.4 show similar patterns as well.
-Comparing the regression of El Nino to La Nina, the area of pronounced positive correlation along the equator is meridionally shrinked in the regression of La Nina in all indices.
+Comparing the regression of El Nino to La Nina, the area of pronounced positive correlation along the equator is meridionally shrunk in the regression of La Nina in all indices.
 Zonally, however, the latter one is more extensive to the west than the former one.
-In El Nino plots, there are strong positive correlations (r >=0.5 or <=-0.5) in the South Pacific, west coast of the North America which is only in Nino4, and some coastal areas, while negative correlation in the North Pacific, the Maritime continent, and the SPCZ zone.
-From La Nina plots, we can see the similar charactersitics, but it is less clear.
+In El Nino plots, there are strong positive correlations (r >=0.5 or <=-0.5) in the South Pacific, the west coast of North America which is only in Nino4, and some coastal areas, while negative correlation in the North Pacific, the Maritime continent, and the SPCZ zone.
+From La Nina plots, we can see similar characteristics, but it is less clear.

 ![image](https://github.com/gsato-git/Final-Project/blob/plots/Nino1+2_regression_pi.png?raw=true)
 ![image](https://github.com/gsato-git/Final-Project/blob/plots/Nino3_regression_pi.png?raw=true)